lk-code/htmlc/README.md

 **output-directory (optional):** The path to the output directory (equivalent to /dist). for example: `/path/to/another/directory/output`

-`htmlc compile [...] [-s --style {path/to/main.scss}]`
+`htmlc compile [...] [-s --style {/path/to/main.scss}]`

 Optionally, a relative path to the style entry file can be specified with -s or -style.
+The path to the style file must be specified relative to the /src directory.

 ## notices